 Risk of Diseases: rats are responsible for a variety of diseases and parasites including rat-bite fever, Leptospirosis, Hantavirus and Salmonellosis among others.
 These pathogens are contained in rat feces, urine and corpses.
 The longer the infestation remains increases the risk of contracting diseases.

 Damage: like all rodents, rat teeth continue to grow for their entire life so they need to chew and gnaw regularly to keep the growth in check.
 Rats will chew on anything they can sink their teeth into including office equipment, utility cables, wood beams and more.
-Chewing electrical wires is also a fire hazard and can lead to short-circuiting among another potential disaster.
+Chewing electrical wires is also a fire hazard and can lead to short-circuiting among other potential disasters.

 Hire a Rat Exterminator to Get Rid of Rats

-Arrange to have a pest control company conduct regular inspection and maintenance to prevent this problem for occurring in future.
-The expert will also help to rodent-proof your office.
+Arrange to have a pest control company conduct regular inspection and maintenance to prevent this problem from occurring in future.
+The expert will also help to rodent-proof your office or warehouse.
 Insist on a warranty for the extermination.